getting off benzodiazepines

 2. Detox:

-Detox occurs while all chemical traces of substance leave the body.
+Detox occurs when all chemical traces of the substance leave the body.
 For benzodiazepines, detox can cause fatal seizures and must be done in a medically supervised setting.

 Things that put someone at risk for fatal seizures are: [10]

-• You have taken benzodiazepines for more than 6 months.
+• You have taken benzodiazepines for more than six months.

 • Quitting all at once or “going cold turkey.”